 Using the silicone cups was even easier than the foil and every egg didn’t need to be in a cup.
 It’s a great new use for my baking cups, and now I’ve been thinking about how fun it would be to make individual desserts in the pressure cooker in the silicone cups.
 Stay tuned!

-I’ve also added a high pressure cook time – 4 minutes on high pressure with a 4 minute natural release followed up a quick pressure release if you don’t have a pressure cooker with low pressure.
-Use whichever method you like best.
+I’ve also added a high pressure cook time – 5 minutes on high pressure with a 8 minute natural release followed up a quick pressure release if you don’t have a pressure cooker with low pressure.
+Use whichever method you like best. *If you’re using the Instant Pot Duo please see the note at the end of the recipe.

 - 1 cup water